History of science and technology in the People's Republic of China: 1977-84: Rehabilitation and rethinking

-The Cultural Revolution's attacks on science and its deprecation of expertise were opposed by those within the government and party who were more concerned with economic development than with revolutionary purity.
+The Cultural Revolution's attacks on science and its deprecation of expertise were opposed by those within the government and CCP who were more concerned with economic development than with revolutionary purity.
 In the early 1970s, Premier Zhou Enlai and his associate Deng Xiaoping attempted to improve the working conditions of scientists and to promote research.
 At the January 1975 session of the Fourth National People's Congress, Zhou Enlai defined China's goal for the rest of the century as the Four Modernizations, that is, modernization of agriculture, industry, science and technology, and national defense.

 Although the policies proposed in the speech had little immediate effect, they were to become the basic guide for the post-Mao period.
-In 1975 Deng Xiaoping, then vice chairman of the Chinese Communist Party, vice premier of the government, and Zhou Enlai's political heir, acted as patron and spokesman for China's scientists.
+In 1975, Deng Xiaoping, then vice chairman of the Chinese Communist Party, vice premier of the government, and Zhou Enlai's political heir, acted as patron and spokesman for China's scientists.
 Under Deng's direction, three major policy documents — on science and technology, industry, and foreign trade — were drafted.
 Intended to promote economic growth, they called for rehabilitating scientists and experts, reimposing strict academic standards in education, and importing foreign technology.
 The proposals for reversing most of the Cultural Revolution policies toward scientists and intellectuals were denounced by the ideologues and followers of the Gang of Four as "poisonous weeds."
 Zhou died in January 1976, and Deng was dismissed from all his posts in April.
 Deng's stress on the priority of scientific and technical development was condemned by the radicals as "taking the capitalist road."
 This dispute demonstrated the central place of science policy in modern Chinese politics and the link between science policies and the political fortunes of individual leaders.